oroinc/documentation/user/back-office/system/frontend-menus/overview.rst

 A **commerce_main_menu** defines the static content of the OroCommerce storefront main menu.
 The leading part of the menu is generated based on the structure of the website web catalog or master catalog.
 The trailing part is composed of the **commerce_main_menu** items.

 .. image:: /user/img/system/frontend_menu/FrontendMainMenu.png
+   :alt: A sample of the commerce_main_menu in the storefront

 commerce_footer_links
 ^^^^^^^^^^^^^^^^^^^^^